 - Support local artists on Maine Craft Weekend

 - Celebrate pumpkins at the Damariscotta Pumpkinfest & Regatta

-- Take a drive on a scenic byway to admire Fall foliage
+- Take a drive on a scenic byway for some Fall leaf peeping

 - Eat and drink your heart out at Harvest on the Harbor